 In 2016, the Annals of Surgical Oncology published the results of the National Cancer Institute (NCI) Sponsored study ACOSOG (Alliance) Z1072 Phase II, single arm non-randomized study in the treatment of invasive breast disease.
-The Visica Treatment System was the exclusive device used in this landmark study.
+This study evaluated the rate of complete tumor ablation.
+The Visica® 2 Treatment System was the exclusive device used in this landmark study.

 - Cryoablation was effective in 92% of all targeted tumors

 - No cases were categorized as ineffective ablation within the cryoablation zone (all cancer cells within the treatment zone were killed)

 To review the Z1072 abstract, please click here

 Current Clinical Study: FROST

 Sanarus Technologies is sponsoring a multi-center clinical study (FROST), A Study of Cryoablation in the Management of Early Stage Breast Cancer, for patients who prefer an alternative to surgery.
 This is a phase II clinical study of Z1072.
 To learn more about the FROST clinical study, please click here.

 Where to learn more

 For more information about clinical trials, visit: Understanding Clinical Trials